Performance Marketing: What Is It & How Does It Work?

 Performance Marketing: Final Thoughts

 Performance marketing is a powerful tool for generating leads and increasing conversions.
-Channels including CTV can help by promoting your performance marketing efforts on a large scale, using a platform your audience is already invested in.
+Channels, including CTV, can help by promoting your performance marketing efforts on a large scale, using a platform your audience is already invested in.